-The Charles M. Russell Wetland Management District is located in south central Montana and is bounded on the north by the Missouri River Breaks and on the south by the Greater Yellowstone Ecosystem and includes three Waterfowl Production Areas.
+The Charles M. Russell Wetland Management District is located in the Northern Great Plains of central and south-central Montana.
+It is bounded on the north by the Missouri River Breaks and on the south by the Greater Yellowstone Ecosystem.
+The District comprises several conservation easements, manages six Waterfowl Production Areas, and has four satellite National Wildlife Refuges that reside within its boundaries.
+These wetlands, grasslands, and uplands provide landscape beauty and wildlife viewing opportunities as well as critical refugia for wildlife.
+Come see for yourself!

 Visit Us